callstack/linaria/docs/THEMING.md

 ## React Context

 Another approach is to use React Context to pass down colors, and then use function interpolations with the `styled` tag to use the colors in your component.
 You could use something like [`@callstack/react-theme-provider`](https://github.com/callstack/react-theme-provider) or write your own HOC.
+Then use it like:

 ```js
 const Button = withTheme(styled.button`